 When a recession or lesser economic slowdown looms, and buyers are less willing to make purchases, home sales volume tends to drop first while auto sales volume remains high for another year or so.
 For example, going into the 2008 recession auto sales peaked in August 2005, exactly 12 months after the peak in home sales volume.
 When home sales volume bottomed in January of 2008, auto sales followed to bottom 18 months later in July of 2009.

-Conversely, auto sales rise faster than home sales at the onset of a recovery, as experienced in 2012-2013.
-Auto sales have been on an upward trend over the past few years, but the rise slowed in 2016.
+Conversely, auto sales rise faster than home sales at the onset of a recovery, as experienced in 2012-2013 when auto sales were on an upward trend following the recession.

-Now, as 2016 continues, auto sales have slowed down slightly in this bumpy plateau recovery, following the bounce spurred by the auto sales stimulus of 2009.
+Now, as 2018 begins, auto sales have slowed down in this bumpy plateau recovery, following the bounce spurred by the auto sales stimulus of 2009.
+Typically, home sales would experience a similar rise.
 However, as in 1993, we are currently in a period preceding a recovery, with interest rates and home sales still far below normal levels.

 The auto industry after the recession